 In figure~\ref{figure six} we show selected numerical results of integrating Eq.~(\ref{transition rate: UdW detector: pol B2}) in the massless limit, in which the transition rate reduces to ({\it cf.} Eq.~(\ref{transition rate: UdW detector: nonpol B3})),

 In the same figure, for comparison, we also show the analytical estimates from Eq.~(\ref{transition rate: UdW detector: pol: analytic massless}) (dashed) and from Eq.~(\ref{transition rate: UdW detector: pol n=1}) (dotted).
-Notice that the latter approximation (obtained by expanding in powers of $h$) does not work as well as in the nonpolarized case, as it need not give a positive result in the whole interval, $0\leq \Delta E\leq 2P_v\omega_g$.~\footnote{The perturbative rate can be negative if $h^2(U)<(h_+^2+h_\times^2)/2$ and when $x_-<\Delta E/(2P_v\omega_g)<{\rm min}[x_+,1]$, where $x_\pm$ are the roots of the equation, $x^2+2\big[2-3(h_+^2+h_\times^2)/(2h^2(U))\big]x+1=0$.} The detector's transition rate for a massive scalar field can be studied analogously, and therefore we leave it as an exercise.
+Notice that the latter approximation (obtained by expanding in powers of $h$) does not work as well as in the circularly polarized case, as it does not need to give a positive result in the whole interval, $0\leq \Delta E\leq 2P_v\omega_g$.~\footnote{The perturbative rate can be negative if $h^2(U)<(h_+^2+h_\times^2)/2$ and when $x_-<\Delta E/(2P_v\omega_g)<{\rm min}[x_+,1]$, where $x_\pm$ are the roots of the equation, $x^2+2\big[2-3(h_+^2+h_\times^2)/(2h^2(U))\big]x+1=0$.} The detector's transition rate for a massive scalar field can be studied analogously, and therefore we leave it as an exercise.